SGL-UT/GPSTk/TESTING.md

 	Automated build and test utilizing the build.sh script Manual build and test utilizing CMake and CTest

-NOTE: The automated build provides testing metrics that are not available through the manual build.

 UNIX-like Environment: Automated Build and Test:
 ------------------------------------------------

-If you prefer automation, run the GPSTk script.
+If you prefer automation, run the build.sh script.

 Typical test build without install will look like this:

-	$ ./build.sh -bet
+	$ ./build.sh -et

 Typical test build with install will look like this: